 Students who have nearly reached the time limit of the program without completing all program requirements should consult with their supervisor.
-If the supervisor supports and extension, the student may apply in writing by completing form GSR 205.
-This form must be accompanied by a detailed plan for completion of the program.
-The form and completion plan will be signed by the student and supervisor and given to the graduate chair, who will forward the documents to the College of Graduate and Postdoctoral Studies for consideration.
+An extension request must be accompanied by a detailed plan for completion of the program and the amount of time required.
+The information must be submitted to the graduate program assistant

 The College of Graduate and Postdoctoral Studies will grant time extensions when students have experienced difficulties or delays while actively working to finish the program.
-Delays caused by employment are not considered to be adequate reason for extension approval.
-Extensions are granted for the period of one academic term (four months).
 If necessary, students may apply for a further extension.
 Evidence of significant progress will be required in order for further extensions to be approved.